qmk/qmk_firmware/docs/coding_conventions_python.md

 x = 1 if cond else 2
 ```

-It's generally not a good idea to use these as function arguments, list and dictionary items, etc. It's too easy to overlook.
+It's generally not a good idea to use these as function arguments, sequence items, etc. It's too easy to overlook.

 # Default Argument Values